Because caregivers and children grow together…

 York County Libraries are excited to serve children from birth to age 12 across the county with a variety of unique and engaging programs from story time to Mine Craft!
 Our 13 libraries offer programs that serve the population of their communities, but we do strive to provide the highest quality programs possible based on the Pennsylvania learning standards for young children and school aged children.

-What types of programs and materials does York County Libraries have for kids?
+What types of programs and materials do York County Libraries have for kids?

 Our story programs are learning experiences for children and caregivers and follow the same format across the county- bringing a level of quality to every child- whether this is a first learning experience or one that has been repeated since birth.
 All our libraries have story times for infants, toddlers and preschoolers.